-Employment and education are key factors in promoting integration of immigrants, who comprise 12% of the Irish population.
-Immigrants and refugees looking for employment and/or education recognise the lack of Irish work experience, interview preparation and the understanding of the Irish standards when preparing CV and Cover letter as strong obstacles to succeed in their applications.
+We work in partnership with businesses to provide specialised supports.
+Immigrants and refugees looking for employment and education recognise the lack of Irish work experience, interview preparation and the understanding of the Irish standards when preparing CV and Cover letter as strong obstacles to succeed in their applications.

 Under our Business Action on Employment we also run Ready for Work, our employment programme that provides work experience, training and guidance to people with high barriers to employment.
-Barriers may include experiences of homelessness, mental ill health, addiction and early school leaving.
 Further information on Ready for Work is here.
 Applications to Ready for Work are by referral only – please contact us for advice / information if necessary.

 Watch the video to learn about how EPIC supports immigrants and refugees by increasing their job readiness and helping them to settle in Ireland.